 Action 3: Send a postcard (30 minutes plus)

-Postcards are very useful because of the imagery.
-It’s much more likely that your potential clients will remember an image easier than your business name, so a subtle reminder of your work on a beautiful postcard works very well.
+Postcards are very useful because of the impact of imagery.
+It’s much more likely that your potential clients will remember an image than your business name, so a subtle reminder of your work on a beautiful postcard works very well.
 In fact, I prefer visual postcards above business cards for exactly that reason.

 It is relatively cheap to design your own professional looking postcards through a wide variety of online websites, such as VistaPrint or Moo Cards.
 You can create and print address labels swiftly by using your existing database.